Address: Locations all over Japan

 The Top 5 Tattoo-Friendly Onsen in Japan

-However, nowadays with the abundance of tourists coming to Japan, many establishments have relaxed their policies regarding tattoos.
-Now even you body art lovers are able to enjoy the relaxing wonders of a Japanese hot spring with our pick of the best tattoo-friendly onsen all across Japan!
+However, with the influx of international tourists, many establishments in Japan have started to relax their rules regarding tattoos.
+Now, even those with body art can enjoy the soothing experience of a Japanese hot spring.
+Here is a selection of some of the best tattoo-friendly onsen across Japan!

 table of contents